Resolutions of ideals of six fat points in P^2: Introduction

-The Hilbert function for ideals of fat point subschemes $Z\subset \pr2$ supported at $n\le 9$ general points is well known; see, for example, Nagata \cite{refNtwo}, or, for $n=6$, Giuffrida \cite{refGf}.
-For $n>9$ general points, the problem of finding the Hilbert function is open, except in special cases.
-For all arbitrary configurations of $n\le8$ points, even possibly infinitely near (i.e., for points which are only essentially distinct), the problem of finding the Hilbert function was solved, in principle, in \cite{refBHProc} (see, for example, \ir{HilbFuncRem}).
+We now briefly discuss additional background for our work in this paper.
+The Hilbert function for ideals $I(Z)$ of fat point subschemes $Z\subset \pr2$ supported at $n\le 9$ general points is well known; see, for example, Nagata \cite{refNtwo}, or, for $n=6$, Giuffrida \cite{refGf}.
+For $n>9$ general points, the problem of finding the Hilbert function of $I(Z)$ has been solved only in special cases.
+As mentioned above, the problem of finding the Hilbert function of $I(Z)$ as long as $Z$ has support at $n\le8$ points, even possibly infinitely near, was solved, in principle, in \cite{refBHProc}, without however classifying the possible configuration types.